All students must meet the Requirements for the Accelerated Master's Degree Programs

 - A minimum cumulative grade point average of 3.00 is recommended.

-- Completion of the Graduate College Application form that must include at least three letters of recommendation, including at least one from a UVM faculty member.
+- Completion of the Graduate College Application form that must include at least 3 letters of recommendation.

-- Students MUST be admitted through the Graduate College before taking any courses that will be applied to the Master’s degree requirements.
-Students will start full-time master’s degree coursework in the summer following their undergraduate graduation.
+Students MUST be admitted through the Graduate College before taking any courses that will be applied to the Master's degree requirements.

 MINIMUM DEGREE REQUIREMENTS

-A minimum of 30 credits and successful completion of a written comprehensive exam are required for completion of the Accelerated Master’s Degree in Pharmacology.
+All students must meet the UVM Graduate College Requirements for the Master’s degree.
+A minimum of 30 credits and successful completion of a written comprehensive exam are required for completion of the Master's degree in Pharmacology.
 Students enrolled in the thesis-based program must also write, present and successfully defend their research thesis.
-Students must also meet the UVM Graduate College Requirements for the Master’s Degree.
-Courses should be selected from the following lists.
-Up to two additional graduate level courses (6 credits), approved by the program director may be used towards the 30 credit requirement.
+Courses should be selected from the following lists or from pharmacology-related courses offered by other departments at UVM as approved by the program lists or from Pharmacology-related courses offered by other departments at UVM as approved by the Program Director to complete the 30 credit requirement.
+Please contact the Program Director for a current list of courses approved for the Pharmacology M.S.

 |PHRM 240||Molecules & Medicine||3|